pmomeni/QuickLossEstimationTool_QLET/README.md

 ## Reference

-For detailed methodology, validation, and case studies using QLET, please refer to the following publication:
+For detailed methodology and case studies using QLET, please refer to the following publication:

 **Momeni, P.; Goda, K.; Sirous, N.; Molnar, S. (2025).**
 *Rapid Computation of Seismic Loss Curves for Canadian Buildings Using Tail Approximation Method*.